pltoledo/pyspark_notebook/README.md

 The project contains templates of these files that you should edit before trying to start the Docker container.

-After that, just run thw following command in the folder that contains the files:
+After that, just run the following command in the folder that contains the files:

 ```
 docker compose up -d